 - Realistic or not, the kids in the audience might relate to some of the boys' fears:

-- First Doofus' banana turns into a monster (with creepy green eyes, red slithering tongue, rows of sharp, jagged teeth and a scowling voice provided by none other than Frank Welker which sounds surprisingly similar to Megatron).
-Then his nightmares quickly gets a lot more serious, when his school bully Bully Beagle shows up and threatens him.
+- First Doofus's banana turns into a monster (with creepy green eyes, red slithering tongue, rows of sharp, jagged teeth and a scowling voice provided by none other than Frank Welker which sounds surprisingly similar to Megatron).
+Then his nightmares quickly get a lot more serious when his school bully Bully Beagle shows up and threatens him.
 When Scrooge finds him, Doofus cries about how much he hates it when Bully picks on him.

 - Another relatable fear is Huey admitting that he's scared of a video game villain who's one of the illusions terrorizing them.
-Many of us can remember being afraid of fictional monsters and villains (Such as Plankton, Scar, Freddy Krueger etc.) as young children, but we never admitted it because we were afraid our friends would think we were wimps.
+Many of us can remember being afraid of fictional monsters and villains (Such as Plankton, Freddy Krueger, the Evil Queen, Maleficent, Cruella De Vil, Scar, etc.) as young children, considering that they're truly evil, but we never admitted it because we were afraid our friends would think we were wimps.
 Hell, video game villains can arguably be worse than ones from TV or movies because you effectively have to confront them yourself as part of the game, even games meant for younger or all-ages audiences.
-Imagine being a kid and being confronted by, say, Dracula from Castlevania, Ganon from The Legend of Zelda, or Dark Matter from Kirby.
+Imagine being a kid and being confronted by, say, Dracula from Castlevania, Ganon from The Legend of Zelda, Kefka Palazzo from Final Fantasy, Bowser from Super Mario Bros. or Dark Matter from Kirby.

 - Seeing Uncle Scrooge as an abusive guardian who wants nothing more than to get rid of the nephews and the nephews sneering at Uncle Scrooge is as scary as it is heartbreaking.